Data Integration

 Business process considerations

-• You’ll also need to discover who within the business owns the systems you need to work with, and ensure that they are fully involved in the process.
+Discover who in the business owns the systems you need to work with and ensure they are fully involved in the process.
 Your data security and backup policies can also affect your integration.

 Planning for the new system (and the future)

-• As well as the technical integration, you’ll need to plan for who within the organization is going to be responsible for managing the new system, and what the support and SLAs are.
-Before the project begins, you also need to have a plan in place for future development - who will fund and manage ongoing maintenance and upgrades?
+As well as the technical integration, you’ll need to determine who within the organization will be responsible for managing the new system and what the support and SLAs are.
+Before the project begins, you must also have a plan for future development – who will fund and manage ongoing maintenance and upgrades?

-• And considering your future requirements early on in the process can save expensive headaches further down the line.
-Can your integration easily scale to handle larger data volumes or new sources?
+Considering your future requirements early on in the process can save expensive headaches further down the line.
+Can your integration be scaled to handle larger data volumes or new sources?

 Poor error handling

-Custom coded data integration solutions can work perfectly well with simple or smaller projects.
-But as the amount of code grows, maintainability becomes a serious challenge.
-It's important to be aware of potential pitfalls of a custom coded approach, especially if your data needs increase.
+Custom-coded data integration solutions can work perfectly well with simple or smaller projects.
+However, as the code grows, maintainability becomes a severe challenge.
+It's essential to be aware of the potential pitfalls of a custom-coded approach, especially if your data needs increase:

-• Bugs can and will happen and debugging can be hard and cause downtime or interruptions.
+• Bugs can and will happen.
+Debugging can be challenging and cause downtime or interruptions

 Data Integration Best Practice